 SUCCESS!Please wait a few moments while we process that...

 Thanks for reading this article about your teenager and their brain.
 Hopefully next time something crazy happens you won’t have to wonder what was my teenager thinking?

 Remember, the whole reason to learn about your teenager and about teen brain development is so that you can actually have a conversation about it.

 “Won’t it be awkward to talk to my teenager about their brain?”

 Actually, nope.
 I’ve given this assignment to many parents and the overwhelming response is that it was a great conversation.
 Make sure to use some of the techniques we cover on this website to reduce your teen’s defensiveness first.

 As an example of how to put this into practice with your teenager, I developed a word-for-word script you can use for inspiration (or even just memorize).
 To download it free now, enter your first name and email below.
 I’ll also show you how to sign up for my free 10-day email course that reveals the secret method behind the word-for-word script.
-And I’ll even hook you up with a free 30-day membership to the entire website!
+And I’ll even hook you up with a free trial membership to the entire website!